Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 |                                                               |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~
-{: #srt-packet title="SRT packet structure"}
+{: #srt-packet title="SRT Packet Structure"}

 F: 1 bit.
 : Packet Type Flag.
-The control packet has this flag set to "1".
+A control packet has this flag set to "1".
-  The data packet has this flag set to "0".
+  A data packet has this flag set to "0".

 Timestamp: 32 bits.
 : The timestamp of the packet, in microseconds.